On-Call Pay and Callbacks

 These employees may be compensated accordingly.
 On-call pay for the period an employee is required to be on-call during their regular work week is $2 per hour.

-An employee who is on-call on Saturday, Sunday, and/or a university holiday or official closing may be paid at the rate of $4 per hour for each hour they are required to be available.
+An employee who is on-call on Saturday, Sunday, and/or a university holiday or official closing may be paid at the rate of one-third (1/3) of the UF Hourly minimum wage for TEAMS and USPS employees per hour for each hour they are required to be available.

 Callback pay for non-exempt employees is mandatory and is not awarded on a discretionary basis.
 Callback pay occurs when an employee is “called back” to perform work beyond the employee’s scheduled hours of work for that day, a minimum payment may be required.